 Joseph Bennett was born and raised in the Roxbury neighborhood of Boston, MA in the Mission Hill Housing Development, and to those who know him as well as family and friends, he is affectionately known as “Toot” or “Joey”.

-During his childhood, Joseph and his family experience their first encounter with Social Injustice and racism, at the hands of the Boston Police in October 1989, when his Uncle, William “Willie” Bennett, was falsely accused of murder in the now-infamous “Charles Stuart and Carol Dimaiti Stuart” Case, which made local and national headlines.
+During his childhood, Joseph and his family experienced their first encounter with Social Injustice and racism, at the hands of the Boston Police in October 1989, when his Uncle, William “Willie” Bennett, was falsely accused of murder in the now-infamous “Charles Stuart and Carol Dimaiti Stuart” Case, which made local and national headlines.

 Unfortunately, in 1993 time would repeat itself, and the young Joseph Bennett would find himself experiencing the same burden of being guilty before being proven innocent when he was falsely accused of the Morning Star Baptist Church Stabbing.
 Joseph found himself with the threat of losing his most basic right, Freedom.
 In the end, Joseph was not convicted of the crimes that he was accused of and in 1993, the District Attorney’s Office of the Commonwealth of Massachusetts, determined his, filed and recorded his case as Nolle Prosequi.